Ahmed Shiyam (minister)

 Ahmed Shiyam is a Maldivian politician who has served as the Minister of Fisheries and Ocean Resources since 2023.

 Education

 Shiyam has a diploma in Diplomacy and World Affairs from Bandaranaike International Diplomatic Training Institute, Sri Lanka in 2012.
 Followed by a postgraduate diploma in Strategic Management and Leadership, in Sri Lanka.
 He received his Master of Business Administration from NUCB Business School in Japan.

 Career

-He was the 19th Parliament Member for the Naifaru constituency.
-He is the deputy leader of the Progressive Party of Maldives, and became the incumbent Minister of Fisheries and Ocean Resources.
+Shiyam served as the 19th Member of the People's Majlis for the Naifaru constituency from 2019 until he was appointed as the Minister of Fisheries and Ocean Resources in 2023 by President Mohamed Muizzu.
+Shiyam served as the deputy leader of the Progressive Party of Maldives.

+Following the dissolution of the PPM, Shiyam joined the People's National Congress, serving as one of the vice presidents of the party.
+He was reelected as the vice presidents of the PNC on 16 September 2026.